Arthur-Neto/TarkovPriceViewer/README.md

 You can set some values for the functions.
 </br>
 </br>
-If you got errors, please check you installed .NET Framework 4.7.2 (https://dotnet.microsoft.com/download/dotnet-framework/net472).
+If you got errors, please check you installed .NET 6 (https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

 # Notice - User
 1. It cannot be used in full screen.
 Borderless windowed mode is recommended.